 While Wednesday is plenty confident on terrifying terrain, it also has the chops for any sort of expedition you may want to undertake.
 We gave it all the necessary braze-ons and mounts for whatever accoutrements you feel necessary in your travels.
 Racks?
 Front and rear, friend.
 Fenders?
 You got it.
 Bottle mounts?
 How does triple bottle bosses on both fork legs and the down tube, and two sets of standard mounts on the main triangle grab you?
 We even gave Wednesday internal routing for a dropper post and Surly Trip Guides to keep everything nice and neat and free of rat’s nests.
 In the dropout department, Wednesday uses a cast steel, rear-facing, slotted dropout that can exit either rearward or vertically.
 They’re compatible with either 10mm or 12mm axles and are spaced at 170/177mm.

-The Surly Wednesday offers a lot of options when it comes to tire clearance.
-In the full-forward, short chainstay position you can run 26 x 3.8˝ tires on 80mm rims and in the full-rearward, longer chainstay position you get the option of 26 x 4.6˝ tires on an 80mm rim.
+We wanted the Surly Wednesday to offer a lot of options when it comes to tyre clearance.
+In the full-forward, short chainstay position you can run 26 x 3.8″ tyres on 80mm rims and in the full-rearward, longer chainstay position you get the option of 26 x 4.6″ tires on an 80mm rim.
 Wednesday is constructed using our proprietary ED-coated 4130 CroMoly steel.
 ED coating is a process that provides a solid foundation for paint externally while adding a layer of corrosion protection internally.
-ED coating goes a long way, but Surly still recommend using an additional treatment like Frame Saver or Boeshield.
+ED coating goes a long way, but we still recommend using an additional treatment like Frame Saver or Boeshield.